-In addition to keywords, your blog post titles should maintain some level of attention-grabbing immediacy; a potential reader will determine whether or not to follow your links from a search engine solely by how well that title aligns with their search purpose and if it hooks their attention.
+In addition to keywords, your blog post titles should maintain some level of urgency.
+A potential reader will determine whether or not to follow your links from a search engine solely by how well that title aligns with their search intent and if it hooks their attention.

 For a better idea of how to tailor your content and engage new readers with your blogging techniques, consider: